 May contain errors — check source documents for definitive information.

-The Green Spaces Bill would define what counts as green spaces to include urban parks, neighbourhood spaces, and significant natural landscapes.
-It would create a Government Office for Green Spaces to advise the Government and oversee local authorities and public bodies on protecting, improving, and making green spaces accessible, while encouraging community involvement in their protection.
+The Green Spaces Bill would redefine what counts as green spaces to include urban parks, neighbourhood spaces and significant natural landscapes.
+It would set up a Government Office for Green Spaces to work with local authorities and public bodies to protect, improve and make these spaces more accessible, and it would require that Office to advise the Government and encourage community involvement in protecting green spaces.

 Generated 21 February 2026